-Report: Iran sentences rights lawyers to 6 years in prison
+Report: Iran sentences 3 rights lawyers to prison

-TEHRAN, Iran (AP) — Iranian media are reporting that two human rights lawyers have been sentenced to six years in prison.
+TEHRAN, Iran (AP) — Iran has sentenced two human rights lawyers to six years in prison and a third to 13 years, newspapers reported Tuesday.

-The Arman daily reported Tuesday that Ghasem Sholeh-Saadi and Arash Keikhosravi were sentenced to five years in prison for taking part in an “illegal gathering” and one year for “propaganda” against the ruling system.
+The Arman daily said Ghasem Sholeh-Saadi and Arash Keikhosravi were sentenced to five years in prison for taking part in an “illegal gathering” and one year for “propaganda” against the ruling system.
 It says they can appeal the verdict.

 The two were arrested in August when they took part in a protest outside parliament calling for free elections.
 They were released on bail last week.